 - Eight states – Missouri, Idaho, Utah, Wyoming, Texas, Louisiana, Tennessee, Maine, and Colorado – have experienced percentage declines at least two times the national average of 2.8 percent over the 17-month period.

 - Nine states that experienced losses in 2018 have seen gains – mostly modest – in 2019.
-These states – Arkansas, Georgia, Mississippi, North Dakota, Ohio, Oregon, South Dakota, Pennsylvania and Tennessee and Georgia – still have cumulative enrollment losses over the 17-month period.
+These states – Arkansas, Georgia, Mississippi, North Dakota, Ohio, Oregon, South Dakota, Pennsylvania and Tennessee – still have cumulative enrollment losses over the 17-month period.

 - Kansas and Minnesota experienced modest gains in 2018 that have reversed into cumulative losses in the 17-month period.